-Concrete bathrooms are an increasingly growing trend in interior design and it is no wonder why… Not only does concrete suit a masculine industrial interior design aesthetic, but new modern concrete finishes has transformed concrete into a chic alternative for any style.
+Concrete bathrooms are an increasingly growing trend in interior design and it’s no wonder why… Not only does concrete suit industrial interior design aesthetic, but new modern concrete finishes has transformed concrete into a chic alternative for any style.

 While there are some disadvantages to using concrete in your bathroom; it can be slippery, cold and may stain, all of these issues can be easily resolved with the right finish to your concrete feature.
 So, make sure you speak to your concreting builder about the style elements that are important for you to get out of your concrete tiles, benchtop or basin.

 Before you decide on how you might use concrete in your bathroom, make sure you consider these brilliant ways to use concrete in your home.
 You will find unique and inspiring ideas ranging from cost-effective makeovers to luxurious ideas for your new bathroom renovation!